 Karl Marx marries Jenny von Westphalen.
 Jenny von Westphalen and Karl Heinrich Marx regularly met each other as children.
 She was four years older than Karl.
 They became close friends as teenagers.
 Both of them were well-read and literary, and they soon began courting.
 According to Marx, she was the most beautiful girl in the town of Trier.
 Her father, Baron Ludwig von Westphalen, a friend of Marx’s father, also befriended the teenage Marx, and would often go on walks with him, where they would discuss philosophy and English literature.
 Jenny and Karl became engaged in 1836.
 They eventually married in the Kreuznacher Pauluskirche (the Kreuznach church of Saint Paul), Bad Kreuznach.

 Following their marriage, Karl and Jenny Marx moved to Rue Vaneau in Paris and befriended the German poet Heinrich Heine, who lived at Rue Matignon.
-They had 7 children together, 3 of which died in early childhood.
+Karl and Jenny had 7 children together, 3 of which died in early childhood.
 All of their daughters weer named Jenny, after their mother.